 Photo: External combustion: This stationary steam engine was used to pump natural gas to people's homes from 1864.
-Photo taken at Think Tank, the science museum in Birmingham, England.
+Photo taken at Think Tank.

 There are half-a-dozen or so main types of engines that make power by burning fuel:

 External combustion engines

 The earliest steam engines were giant machines that filled entire buildings and they were typically used for pumping water from flooded mines.
 Pioneered by Englishman Thomas Newcomen (1663/4–1729) in the early 18th century, they had a single cylinder and a piston attached to a large beam that rocked back and forth.
 Steam was pumped into the cylinder forcing the piston to rise and the beam to move down.
 Then water was squirted into the cylinder, then water was squirted in afterward, cooling the steam, creating a partial vacuum, and making the beam tilt back the other way, before the process was repeated.
 Beam engines were an important technological advance, but they were much too large, slow, and inefficient to power factory machines and trains.

 In the 1760s, James Watt greatly improved Newcomen's steam engine, making it smaller, more efficient, and more powerful—and effectively turning steam engines into more practical and affordable machines.
 Watt's work led to stationary steam engines that could be used in factories and compact, moving engines that could power steam locomotives.
 Read more in our article on steam engines.